Mark Riley (journalist)

 Mark Riley is an Australian journalist, who is Political Editor for Seven News based in Canberra.

 Career

 Riley started his journalism career in 1979 at The Newcastle Herald, where he covered topics including the 1989 Newcastle earthquake and the murder of Leigh Leigh.
-Riley's extended coverage of Leigh's murder received criticism, including from the Sydney Law Review, on the grounds that he was victim blaming Leigh for her own sexual assault and murder.
+Riley's extended coverage of Leigh's murder received criticism from the Sydney Law Review and criminologist Kerry Carrington, on the grounds that he was victim blaming Leigh for her own sexual assault and murder.